 Public) and a private (

-cases the web browser.
-Files which are processed by a PHP class before they
+cases, the web browser.
+Files processed by a PHP class before they

 get delivered to the browser, are located in the folder